-- Does the purpose of the project or program connect with career pathways to economic mobility or strengthening small businesses? - What's the sustainability plan for the project beyond this grant? - Will the grant support programs and activities to build better lives in the community served? - Will the grant have an impact on one of the 18 listed locations? - Alabama, Arkansas, Florida, Georgia, Kentucky, Indiana, Maryland, Mississippi, New Jersey, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, Washington D.C., West Virginia - Is the organization's leadership diverse and representative of the local community? - Does the organization have a diversity, equity, and inclusion statement? - Does the organization have good management, and is it financially stable? - Is there any engagement with Truist teammates through board service or active volunteers? - Does the organization or specific program have an earned revenue stream to allow them less dependence on philanthropic donations?
+- Does the purpose of the project or program connect with career pathways to economic mobility or strengthening small businesses? - What's the sustainability plan for the project beyond this grant? - Will the grant support programs and activities to build better lives in the community served? - Will the grant have an impact on one of the 18 listed locations? - Alabama, Arkansas, Florida, Georgia, Kentucky, Indiana, Maryland, Mississippi, New Jersey, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, Washington D.C., West Virginia - Is the organization's leadership representative of the local community? - Does the organization have good management, and is it financially stable? - Is there any engagement with Truist teammates through board service or active volunteers? - Does the organization or specific program have an earned revenue stream to allow them less dependence on philanthropic donations?